zsakowitz/ithkuil-videos/00 – Ithkuil makes you feel like a GENIUS/Transcript.md

 notes:

 The second part of stem and specification is specification.
-Specification lets you pick which aspect of a stem to focus on.
+It lets you pick which aspect of a stem to focus on.
 The stem "trace" can turn into "for a trace to be left behind", the trace itself, the act of leaving a trace behind, or what the trace indicates.

 ---
 ## Stem and specification